WHAT IS COMPLEMENTARY THERAPY?

 Members can access any of the complementary therapies once they have had their initial assessment at the Centre.

-Please contact Karen Shaw or call 01296 696133 to book an appointment or request a referral.
+Please contact Carol Jackson or call 01296 696133 to book an appointment or request a referral.

 The safety of our staff and members is paramount during this pandemic and so most of our complementary therapies have been suspended at this time, with the exception of online yoga classes and acupuncture.